T128CL216/capstone/README.md

 - A patch is performed on the inital "blue" service URL to point to the new "green service" seemlessly.
 - The blue service is being cleanuped to free some cluster ressources:
 ![cleanup](https://github.com/T128CL216/udacity-capstone/blob/9689ec92a6e55401c74d5f1edb645c75d429fd52/screenshots/10-GREEN_SERVICE_CLEAUP_2.png)
-**Finally , we can access the green image via the same link we were initially accessing the Blue image!"
+**Finally , we can access the green image via the same link we were initially accessing the Blue image!**
 ![green_url](https://github.com/T128CL216/udacity-capstone/blob/0b988847ea2d98351c2f6f6f2c7b4ea452b1362f/screenshots/09-GREEN_URL.png)
 =======